One Night in Idaho: The College Murders

 One Night in Idaho: The College Murders is an American documentary series directed and produced by Liz Garbus and Matthew Galkin.
-Katie A. King served as Showrunner.
+As of June 2026, Katie A. King serves as showrunner.

-It premiered on July 11, 2025, on Amazon Prime Video.
+The series premiered on July 11, 2025, on Amazon Prime Video.
+In June 2026, the series was renewed for a second season.

 Premise

-The series explores the 2022 University of Idaho killings, following families and friends of the victims in the aftermath, with the parents of Ethan Chapin and Madison Mogen, giving their first interviews.
+The series explores the 2022 University of Idaho killings, following families and friends of the victims in the aftermath, with the parents of Ethan Chapin and Madison Mogen giving their first interviews.